Continuing Professional Development (CPD) Program

 What is CPD?

 CPD is an acronym for continuing professional development.
-CPD is the practice of maintaining and developing the skills and knowledge required in your current job role, sector and beyond.
-CPD can be achieved through a range of methods including learning on the job, reading relevant articles, attending and/or participating in events, joining industry committees and groups, as well as formal training.
+CPD is the practice of maintaining and developing the skills and knowledge required in your current role in the volunteering sector and beyond.
+CPD can be achieved through a range of methods including learning on the job, reading relevant professional articles, attending and participating in events, participating in industry committees and groups, as well as formal training.